ART IN PROGRESS | Creating Works that Resonate

 Horne Street | Preliminary Design | Darryl Ratcliff |

 Lyrical Strands celebrates Fort Worth's Rosedale neighborhood as an epicenter of rich African American cultural history and community by creating a sense of place and dramatic arrival.
-Inspired by the Southside's once flourishing music scene and the embrace of Adinkra cultural symbols come together to give a unique narrative identity to the Rosedale area.
+Inspired by the Southside's architecture, once flourishing music scene, and the embrace of Adinkra cultural symbols, these elements come together to give a unique narrative identity to the Rosedale area.

 artists website